 On our platform, you don’t have to use your IR sauna session and Brrrn class on the same day.
-So if you want to work out Monday morning and but use the IR Sauna the following evening, all you have to do is reserve your class at one time and the IR session at another time.
+So if you want to work out one morning but use the IR Sauna the following evening, all you have to do is reserve your class at one time and the IR session at another time.
 (Insert overhead snap).

 Be Cool and Arrive On Time

 Sometimes a New York minute isn't as quick as we'd like it to be.
 But to make this a pleasurable experience for eveyrone involved, we ask that you check into your class or infrared sauna session no later 5 minutes before the scheduled start time.
 As a courtesy, you have up to 5 minutes after the start time.
 No exceptions.

 Our flagship studio is in Flatiron/Chelsea and our exact address is 107 W. 20th Street, NY, NY 10011.
 The closest trains are the 1 at 18th Street; the F,M at 23rd Street and all of the trains at Union Square.
 And for those of you who live or work in NJ, the 23rd Street PATH train is also nearby.